 Uncovering a Collective Desire for Community

 The session was organized to provide answers to local artists' questions about the submission process, and it quickly became clear that this community is interested in also growing this project together.
 Folks in attendance of the info session stayed long after the Q&A, and the conversation turned to growing a stronger coalition of artists in the San Luis Valley.
 The public art information session uncovered a collective desire to bring local artists together.

 In the next step of this process, the selection committee will invite artists to submit a Request for Proposals.
 This will be accompanied with studio visits, public art walks, and roundtable discussions focused on fostering an awareness and appreciation of the public artists in the San Luis Valley.
 Keep your eyes peeled for events to come!

-Learn more by visiting Rio Grande Farm Park website and signing up for the newsletter.
+Get involved by visiting the Rio Grande Farm Park website and by signing up for the newsletter.
 You can also stay informed on upcoming events and news by following the Rio Grande Farm Park facebook page.

 ABOUT ARTS IN SOCIETY

 In August 2016, Bonfils-Stanton Foundation, Hemera Foundation, Colorado Creative Industries, and RedLine Contemporary Art Center joined forces to launch a new collaborative grantmaking program: Arts in Society.

 The purpose of Arts in Society is to foster cross-sector work through the arts, by supporting the integration of arts and culture into multiple disciplines critical to the health and well-being of Coloradans.

 The Arts in Society grant program funds projects that engage arts organizations and individual artists as partners in illuminating and finding solutions to a wide array of civic and social challenges faced by our communities.